aankit/cep-analysis/README.md

 5. First pass at analyzing parsing patterns.
 A few questions are not being found in all, a few in many, and a few others in just some.
 Going back to cleaning script before dealing with edge cases.

-6. Sorted CEPs into folders for the five formats used (with counts):
+6. Sorted CEPs into directories for the five formats used (with counts):
     * CEP: 1,167
     * SCEP: 239
     * Renewal SCEP: 50
     * CEP-CS: 102
     * Rise CEP: 21

+7. Focused on the "standard" CEP format (the largest group above).
+Parser using Python String.find() is working with 80-90% accuracy (very much esimated).

+8. I researched, tested and also implemented a [fuzzysearch](https://github.com/taleinat/fuzzysearch) parser function that uses Levenshtein distance.
+Fuzzysearch was able to find questions that were mangled when converted to text from PDF when higher Levenshtein distances were used.
+Not using as main parser yet, but will test and make the switch if it gets me closer to 100% than String.find().

 ## ToDo List